online store

 Improved Posture

+Using a sit-stand desk will help to improve your posture.
 Setting your desk and monitor at the right height prevents slouching.
 This improves your neck and back.

-Less pain
+Less Pain

+Many people wonder if standing desks are good for lower back pain.
 When your posture is improved, your body will be less strained.
 Less strain equals less neck and back pain.
 This, in turn, prevents headaches and migraines by making sure your head is properly supported.

 More Calories Burned

+Standing burns a bit more calories than sitting which is why a standing desk can help you lose weight.
 On their own, the calories burned are not enough to make a significant difference.
 But when paired with other lifestyle changes, standing desks can become a useful weight loss aid.
+You should also take regular short walks to prevent your knees from locking in place and causing strain on your joints.

 Improved Blood Pressure

 There is a clear correlation between standing desks and blood pressure.
 Those who alternate between sitting and standing have lower blood pressure.
+This is because the change in position improves circulation.

 Increased Productivity

 Have you ever felt your body begin to slow down while you’re working?
 The screen starts to blur and your eyes want to close.
+When you’ve been sitting in front of the computer for hours, your mind and body tend to rebel against you.
+That’s because we aren’t built to sit still for hours on end.
+Chances are good that we will start to feel numb, and concentrating will be difficult.

 Using a sit-stand desk is a great way to prevent this.
 Switch to standing every 2-hours, and your productivity will improve.
 You’ll feel more awake and be able to stay on task for longer.

-Standing Desk for ADHD
+Standing Desk For ADHD

+High schools should consider standing desks for students with ADHD.
 People with ADHD have a hard time concentrating.
 They have an impulse to move and fidget.
 This restlessness often leads to a lack of focus and concentration.
+This can be frustrating to the student and teacher alike.
+Allowing them the freedom to regularly change their position could be the answer.

 A height-adjustable desk will allow them to switch positions when they get restless.
 They won’t have to worry about controlling the impulse to move.
 That way they can focus on learning.

-Types of Standing Desks
+Types Of Standing Desks

 When deciding on a standing desk, you need to know your options.
 The one you choose depends on your needs.